syssecfsu/witty/assets/README.md

-This directory contains xterm.js 4.16
+This directory contains client side code, including xterm.js 4.16

 To update the xterm library to a newer version of xterm.js, run `npm install xterm.js` in a different directory, and then copy